-21. Under TOGC, records must be kept such as follows:
+- 21. Under TOGC, records must be kept such as follows: - (a) both the transferor and the transferee must keep complete records on the transferred assets.

-- (a) both the transferor and the transferee must keep complete records on the transferred assets. - (b) the transferor shall transfer, unless otherwise permitted by the proper officer of customs, all records relating to the transferred business as required under section 36(1) and (2) of the GST Act 20XX. - (c) the transferee shall keep and preserve such records for a period of 7 years in accordance with section 36(2) of GST Act 20XX. - (d) in the case involving only transfer of part of a business and the related record could not be possibly separated, the transferor must seek the advice from the Royal Malaysian Customs (RMC).
-Under this circumstance, a supply of certified true copy of all records and documents related to the transferred business to the transferee in lieu of the original records and documents may be allowable.
-If the RMC allows certified copies of records and documents to be provided to the transferee in lieu of the original records and documents, the transferor shall preserve the original records and documents for a period of seven years from the date the transfer of the business is affected.
+- (b) the transferor shall transfer, unless otherwise permitted by the proper officer of customs, all records relating to the transferred business as required under subsection 68(1) of the GST Act 2014. - (c) the transferee shall keep and preserve such records for a period of seven (7) years in accordance with subsection 36(2) of GST Act 2014. - (d) Where the transfer involves only a part of a business and the related record could not be possibly separated, the transferor must keep certified true copies of all records and documents related to the transferred business to the transferee in lieu of the original records and documents.
+The transferor shall preserve the original records and documents for a period of seven (7) years from the date the transfer of the business is affected.